 Eating out in Riyadh

 There’s no shortage of restaurants in Riyadh, and food prices are generally reasonable.
 The city hosts a large selection of Middle Eastern fare and a growing international cuisine scene.
-But one side-effect of being an Islamic country is that Saudi Arabia has different dining establishments for different demographics.
+But one side effect of being an Islamic country is that Saudi Arabia has different dining establishments for different demographics.
 ‘Singles only’ venues are exclusively for men, while ‘family sections’ are for married couples and groups of women.

-Restaurants in Riyadh also don’t serve pork or alcohol – ‘cocktails’ are in fact juice mixes and ‘Saudi Champagne’ is like sangria with carbonated water or lemonade, but without wine.
+Restaurants in Riyadh also don’t serve pork or alcohol – ‘cocktails’ are in fact juice mixes and ‘Saudi Champagne’ is like sangria with carbonated water or lemonade but without wine.

-Tahlia Street is known for its fine dining and cheap eateries alike, with even American chain restaurants appearing on either side of the avenue.
+Tahlia Street is known for its fine dining and affordable eateries alike, with even American chain restaurants appearing on either side of the avenue.
 For expats who want a five-star experience, many of Riyadh’s hotels have excellent options and some have done away with gender-segregated sections.

-Sports in Riyadh
+Sports and outdoor activities in Riyadh